zo0r/react-native-push-notification/README.md

 ## Android manual Installation

-**NOTE: `play-service-gcm` and `firebase-messaging`, prior to version 15 requires to have the same version number in order to work correctly at build time and at run time.
+**NOTE: `firebase-messaging`, prior to version 15 requires to have the same version number in order to work correctly at build time and at run time.
 To use a specific version:**

 In your `android/build.gradle`